Top 10 Ways to Teach Your Child Humility

 4. Promote Understanding of Other’s Perspective

-Help your child realise that every person he is likely to meet may know something that he doesn’t and thus he can learn from them.
-Also, whenever your child gets into a difference with a friend ask him to consider and reflect upon the reasons why his friend may be upset and could he have handled the situation better.
-Learning to show consideration and paying attention to other people’s thoughts and ideas may help to inculcate humility.
+Help your child realise that every person he is likely to meet may know something that he doesn’t, and thus, he can learn from them.
+Also, whenever your child gets into a disagreement with a friend, ask him to consider and reflect upon the reasons why his friend may be upset and how he could have handled the situation better.
+Learning to show consideration and pay attention to other people’s thoughts and ideas may help to inculcate humility.

 5. Discourage the Attitude of Entitlement

-Most parents in their longing to advance their kid’s self-esteem continually tell him how smart, amazing and special he is.
-This seemingly positive approach to parenting can at times develop an attitude of entitlement and arrogance in kids.
-Children may start believing that they have a special right to certain advantages in life like to win, good grades, to acquire more materialistic stuff, to lead an easy life.
+Most parents longing to advance their kid’s self-esteem continually tell him how smart, unique and special he is.
+This seemingly positive approach to parenting can sometimes develop an attitude of entitlement and arrogance in kids.
+Children may start believing that they have a special right to certain advantages in life, like winning, getting good grades, acquiring more materialistic stuff, and leading an easy life.
 They may not take too kindly to disappointments or that occasional failure.
-Therefore parents must take care to nurture confidence but not overconfidence.
+Therefore, parents must nurture confidence, not overconfidence.

 Discourage the Attitude of Entitlement